RichysHub/PacksGUI/README.md

 Pack opening data is stored in a JSON format file, handled with *tinydb*.

-Tests are written with unittest, and can currently be run by simply executing [tests.py](tests/tests.py).
+Tests are written with *unittest*, and can currently be run by simply executing [tests.py](tests/tests.py).

 **Note:** As this personal project is still in development, code on the master branch may be urefined or unfinished.